heypartner/heypartner.github.io/README.md

 ## Built With

 * Angularjs latest.
-Not special features are used.
+No special features are used.
 * No 3rd-Party Plugins are used.

 ## Architecture Notes